wajihalam/lis3dh_pedometer_nrf52/README.md

 This repo contains code to use lis3dh as pedometer for nrf52 devices

-# Porting to other accelerometer
-This code can be ported to other accelerometer as well.
-You will need to modify lis3dh_acc_driver.c and lis3dh_acc_driver.h file according to the datasheet of the selected microcontroller.

 # Working of the Pedometer
 This code implements a pedometer using data (X,Y,Z) collected from accelerometer in real-time.
 The code is written in C. The algorithm works as follows: